Mr. Basketball Invitational

 2005 KENDALL FRANTZ Nebraska High 5 East

 The 6-foot-2 Lincoln East point guard quarterbacked the High 5 squad to a perfect 8-0 record in the event while averaging 12.5 points per game.
 He will be a senior this fall.
 As a junior he averaged 10.1 points and and 5.2 assists for the 14-7 Spartans.
-Frantz has signed with NCAA Division II Southwest Baptist in Missouri.
+Frantz signed with NCAA Division II Southwest Baptist in Missouri.

 2005 Stat Leaders & All-Americans